 Gond is a kind of edible resin and is available in all supermarkets.

-These laddoos contains dry fruits and nuts in it and is very good for nursing mothers.
+These laddoos contain dry fruits and nuts and are very good for nursing mothers.
 They are very good during winters and can be kept for many days in airtight containers.

 Gond and ghee help in lubricating the joints and reduce back pain or joint aches.
-These ladoos can be had as an after meals snack.
+These ladoos can be had as an after-meal snack.